m-labs/nmigen/doc/hdl.rst

 Signal
 ======

 The Signal object represents a value that is expected to change in the circuit.
-It does exactly what Verilog's *wire* and *reg* and VHDL's *signal* keywords do.
+It does exactly what Verilog's *wire* and *reg*, SystemVerilog's *logic*, and VHDL's *signal* keywords do.

 The main point of the Signal object is that it is identified by its Python ID (as returned by the :py:func:`id` function), and nothing else.
 It is the responsibility of the V*HDL back-end to establish an injective mapping between Python IDs and the V*HDL namespace.
 It should perform name mangling to ensure this.
 The consequence of this is that signal objects can safely become members of arbitrary Python classes, or be passed as parameters to functions or methods that generate logic involving them.